in ,

 Kids and lean diabetic patients should use the smallest needle sizes with the greatest Gauge (the thinnest needle) to avoid the feeling of getting pricked.

-Apart from the needle size, insulin injection technique also matters.
+Apart from the needle size, the insulin injection technique also matters.
 Insulin should be injected right away (as fast as possible) and at 90 degrees (keeping the pen or the syringe straight).
 Injecting slowly and at an angle may result in more pain.

 Insulin should be injected into the skin around the umbilicus (about 3 to 5 cm away from the umbilicus), thighs, or upper arms.
 However, it is best to inject it into the skin of the tummy and the thighs.
 Injecting into the forearms and calves may hurt the most.

-Lastly, insulin should not be injected into the skin which is inflamed, infected, indurated, scarred, or thick.
+Lastly, insulin should not be injected into the skin that is inflamed, infected, indurated, scarred, or thick.
 It should be injected into normal skin.
 The site of injection should be rotated in order to reduce the chances of skin lipohypertrophy.

 Insulin Pens and Availability: